uboslinux/ubos-docs/sphinx/users/installation/armv6h_container.rst

       > ip addr

    Make sure you are connected to the internet before attempting to proceed.
-If you have difficulties reaching the internet from your container, consult the :doc:`troubleshooting page<../troubleshooting>`.
+If you have difficulties reaching the internet from your container, consult :doc:`troubleshooting page<../troubleshooting>`.

 #.
 Update UBOS to the latest and greatest: